Facebook Pixel Skip to main content

 3. The 30-Year Encumbrance Certificate (EC)

-This is perhaps the biggest risk in Tamil Nadu.
-Panchami land was land distributed to the Scheduled Castes during the British era and subsequent government schemes.
-By law, this land cannot be sold to non-SC/ST individuals.
+This is perhaps the biggest and most commonly underestimated risk in Tamil Nadu farmland transactions.
+Panchami land (also called "SC/ST land" or "reserved land") was land distributed to Scheduled Castes and Scheduled Tribes during the British era under the Madras Tenancy Act and subsequent post-independence government schemes.
+By law, this land cannot be sold to non-SC/ST individuals — and this restriction does not expire.

 In our managed projects at One Acre Farms, we ensure that every plot has legal, documented road access and high-quality internal infrastructure, eliminating one of the biggest headaches of independent land buying.